codeforamerica/codeforamerica.org-archive/playbooks/engagement/reach/identify-underrepresented-groups.md

 If you aren't yet meausuring the reach of your engagement efforts, here's a few simple ways to start surveying who is in the room and is being represented:

  * **Sticky dot exercise**.
 During a public meeting, make posterboards with key demographic categories you are sampling.
-Have dot stickers available for the people to place on the boards to show what groups they identify with.
+Have dot stickers available for people to place on the boards to show what groups they identify with.

 ![Sticky dot exercise](/media/images/principles/dot-exercise.jpg "Learning who is in the room in Boulder, CO")